-As first discussed in ref 67, the P-EOM-MBPT2 method is formally very close to the nonself-consistent second-order Green's function technique (GF2), where the self-energy is composed of second-order ring and exchange diagrams.^{20,73} When applied exactly as described, P-EOM-MBPT2 actually includes a few third-order self-energy diagrams, as can be seen in Figure 4.
-These can be removed by also neglecting the \hat{T} -amplitudes in the screened Coulomb interaction W{iakl} that couples the 1h and 2h1p space, given in eq 33a.
+As first discussed in Ref.
+62, the P-EOM-MBPT2 method is formally very close to the non-self-consistent second-order Green's function technique (GF2), where the self-energy is composed of second-order ring and exchange diagrams.^{17,68} When applied exactly as described, P-EOM-MBPT2 actually includes a few third-order self-energy diagrams - as can be seen in Fig. 4.
+These can be removed by also neglecting the \hat{T} -amplitudes in the screened Coulomb interaction W{iakl} that couples the 1h and 2h1p space, given in Eq.
+(33a).
 However, this additional ground-state correlation is found to be responsible for a remarkable improvement in the accuracy of P-EOM-MBPT2 when compared to GF2.

-With respect to the hierarchy of linear-response CC2 methods described in ref 74, the EOM-CC2 method described here is equivalent to IP-CCSD[f]{CC2} and the P-EOM-CC2 method is between IP-CCSD[0]{CC2} and IP-CCSD[1]{CC2}.
+With respect to the hierarchy of linear-response CC2 methods described in Ref.
+69, the EOM-CC2 method described here is equivalent to IP-CCSD[f]{CC2} and the P-EOM-CC2 method is between IP-CCSD[0]{CC2} and IP-CCSD[1]{CC2}.